Home » Departments & Services » Counseling Services

 Family-School Liaisons

-Family-School Liaisons (FSL) provide intensive support to our children most in need.
-They can work directly with the whole family system, creating a positive, supportive relationship between home and school.
 At the elementary and middle schools, FSLs often meet with small groups of students during lunch to develop skills.
-They work closely with the district’s school information resource officers and special patrol officers and frequently connect families to outside agencies and support organizations as needed.
+At the high school, the FSL mostly works with students individually.
+They work closely with the school counselors, school information resource officers and special patrol officers, and frequently connect families to outside support agencies and organizations as needed.

 Student Engagement Specialists